tplinderoth/PopGenomicsTools/README.md

 .pedstat1<br>
 **(1) ID** : Ancestor ID.<br>
 **(2) N_GENOME_COPIES** : Expected number of ancestor genome copies in focal cohort.<br>
-**(3) GENOME_PROPORTION** : Proportion of the total expected genomic copies from all ancestors in the focal cohort from the given ancestor.
+**(3) P_ANC_FOCAL** : Ancestor's proportion of the total expected genomic copies from all ancestors in **--anc** among the focal cohort.<br>
+**(4) P_ANC_MAX** : Ancestor's proportion of the total expected genomic copies in the focal cohort out of the max contribution possible for any individual alive in the population when the ancestor was born/came into existence (e.g. through migration).
+This is the Hunter *et al.* (2019) normalized value.
+Note that here 'alive in the population' really means present in the ped input.<br>

 .topo<br>
 Pedigree representation of each ancestral lineage.